Hawaii LLC Cost

 How much does it cost to register a foreign LLC in Hawaii?

 To register a foreign LLC in Hawaii, you’ll need to submit an Application for Certificate of Authority to Hawaii’s Department of Commerce and Consumer Affairs and pay the $51 filing fee.
 You can file online through Hawaii Business Express (you’ll need to create an account).
 You can also file by mail, in person, email, or fax.
-Online and in person filings are processed in about 5 business days.
-Mail, email, and fax filings can take up to a week.
-Add $25 for expedited service, which will speed up the process to 24 hours for online and in person filings, and a few days for mail, email, and fax filings.
+Online and in person filings are processed about 5 business days after receipt.
+Mail, email, and fax filings can take up to a week to be processed once received.
+For an extra $25, the state will process your filing within 24 hours of receipt.

 It should also be noted that as a foreign LLC, you’ll most likely need to obtain a Hawaii GET license, as well as any professional or local licenses and permits that are applicable to your business.